hayde0264/CS-Degree/README.md

 # CS-Degree
-This will be my a repository for computer science knowledge from, purely, Google.
+This will be my a repository for computer science knowledge.

 Feel free to clone this repository, as the information will, be language ambigious, so anyone interested in learning about programming or computers